Louis Casely-Hayford: Technological knowledge

-VRA benefited enormously from his fascination with knowledge in technological innovations that could improve the productivity of any institution.
-Through his leadership effort, VRA was able to secure the latest Apple Macintosh computer of the day to facilitate production of the maiden edition of the newsletter in the institution and thereafter maintained an enviable position as one of the lead adopters of information technology systems in Ghana.
+As Chief Executive, Casely-Hayford oversaw the modernisation of the VRA's materials-management and information-technology systems, including the acquisition of computer equipment used to produce the authority's first newsletter.

 The vision of the better future that Louis dreamt of was not limited to technical matters.
 He saw it as morally unacceptable for the large families of junior staff to be living in single-room accommodation called "2-in-1" while the predominantly small families of senior staff lived in three-room houses.
 He, therefore, introduced a policy in VRA for the provision of three-bedroom houses for all staff.

 He was also disturbed by the squalid conditions of those who lived in the unplanned slum area, called "combine", which had developed at the entrance to Akosombo.
 Hence, when he became Chief Executive of VRA, he saw to their relocation and resettlement and therefore, achieved his vision of a future Akosombo with everyone in decent housing.

 Beyond the VRA world, his sense of corporate social responsibility was exemplified by his inputs to the development of the Medical Services and the Akosombo International School, among other initiatives.

 A chartered engineer, Casely-Hayford also held the qualifications of Associate of the Manchester College of Science and Technology (AMCST), Member of the Institute of Mechanical Engineers (M.I.
 Mech.
 E) and Fellow of the Ghana Institute of Engineers (F.Gh.1.
 E.).